 Looking for protein-rich foods you can find in Nigeria?

-Because I have compiled the complete list of high-quality protein foods we have in Nigeria (35 of them).
+Because I have compiled the complete list of high-quality protein foods we have here in Nigeria (38 of them).

-I won't start by boring with what protein is and why it' important.
+I won't start by bore-ing you with what protein is and why it's important.

 You probably already know that.
 And if you don't, I have saved that for the last part of this post.